cntrcultr7/Statistics-with-Python/README.md

 # Statistics-with-Python
-Inferential Statistics w/ Python
+**Inferential Statistics w/ Python**

-Each module aims to reinforce and demonstrate conceptual understanding of various statistical analysis approaches using Python.
+Statistical Packages Used: scipy & statsmodels

-Libraries Used: Scipy & ScikitLearn
+**Objective:** Each module aims to reinforce and demonstrate conceptual understanding of various statistical analysis approaches using Python.